 In the servant-first case, people are colleagues who are committed to the organization and each other.
-They have bought-in at their jobs.
-They are self-inspired, open, and collaborative with their co-workers.
+They’ve bought in at their jobs.
+And they’re self-inspired, open, and collaborative with their co-workers.
 They lead sometimes and follow at other times, as does their titular servant leader.

-They care for each other and cover for each other.
+Servant-first leaders care for each other and cover for each other.
 With less stress, they’re mentally, physically, and emotionally more healthy.
 They have pride in their collective efforts.
-They willingly and frequently take the initiative and offer their ideas and suggestions, seeing them considered and put into action when feasible.
+Also, they willingly and frequently take the initiative and offer their ideas and suggestions, seeing them considered and put into action when feasible.
 They’re aligned.

 This organization has:

 - a more stable workforce